mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 Including alternative text for all relevant images, we are trying to see if you've made any design or coding decisions that affect accessibility and usability.

-* Little or no attempt to create a usable and accessible website, or errors that make the site almost totally unusable and inaccessible.
+* **0–19** Little or no attempt to create a usable and accessible website, or errors that make the site almost totally unusable and inaccessible.
-* Limited or flawed attempt to create a usable and accessible website with unacceptable errors: you have very poor colour contrast, poor or missing alt text, or your site is unusable at one or more screen sizes.
+* **20–34** Limited or flawed attempt to create a usable and accessible website with unacceptable errors: you have very poor colour contrast, poor or missing alt text, or your site is unusable at one or more screen sizes.
-* Partial attempt to create a usable and accessible website with unacceptable errors: you have very poor colour contrast, poor or missing alt text, or your site is unusable at one or more screen sizes.
+* **35–39** Partial attempt to create a usable and accessible website with unacceptable errors: you have very poor colour contrast, poor or missing alt text, or your site is unusable at one or more screen sizes.
-* Satisfactory attempt to create a usable and accessible website: you may still have very poor colour contrast, poor or missing alt text, or your site is unusable at one or more screen sizes.
+* **40–49 (Pass mark)** Satisfactory attempt to create a usable and accessible website: you may still have very poor colour contrast, poor or missing alt text, or your site is unusable at one or more screen sizes.
-* Coherent and careful delivery of a usable and accessible website. : you may have some poor colour contrast, poor or missing alt text, or your site is displaying incorrectly at one or more screen sizes.
+* **50–59** Coherent and careful delivery of a usable and accessible website. : you may have some poor colour contrast, poor or missing alt text, or your site is displaying incorrectly at one or more screen sizes.
-* Thorough and precise delivery of a usable and accessible website: you have good colour contrast, your alt text is in place, and your site works well for touchscreen or standard computer displays.
+* **60–69** Thorough and precise delivery of a usable and accessible website: you have good colour contrast, your alt text is in place, and your site works well for touchscreen or standard computer displays.
-* Meticulous work that fulfils the required usability and accessibility elements: you have good colour contrast, your alt text is in place, and your site works well for touchscreen or standard computer displays.
+* **70–85** Meticulous work that fulfils the required usability and accessibility elements: you have good colour contrast, your alt text is in place, and your site works well for touchscreen or standard computer displays.
 You have gone beyond what is required and added useful extra code or design elements.
-* Meticulous work that fulfils the required usability and accessibility elements: you have good colour contrast, your alt text is in place, and your site works well for touchscreen or standard computer displays.
-You have gone beyond what is required and added useful extra code or design elements to create a professional website."
+* **85–100** Meticulous work that fulfils the required usability and accessibility elements: you have good colour contrast, your alt text is in place, and your site works well for touchscreen or standard computer displays.
+You have gone beyond what is required and added useful extra code or design elements to create a professional website.

 ## File names and folder structure